Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 ## End of Round and Scoring
 The round ends when all players run out of cards in their hand.
 In a three-player game, this should also coincide with the draw pile being exhausted.
 In a two-player game, there will be 8 cards remaining in the draw pile.
 In this case, some versions of the game allow the players to keep taking turns to play a card from the draw pile until it is exhausted.

-The three-player version of the game uses a zero-sum scoring system common to many other such hanafuda games - all the better to facilitate gambling.
+Traditionally, the game uses a zero-sum scoring system common to many other such hanafuda games - all the better to facilitate gambling.
 First, each player adds up the total points of all their captured cards.
 The values of the cards are completely standard, as follows:

 |Card Type|Value|Number in Deck|
 |:---:|:---:|:---:|